ma7tcsp/Skytap-Tabl-Init/README.md

 # Tableau Initialization

-script for skytap to register and intialize Tableau server.
+Script for skytap to register and intialize Tableau server.